 Tridacna clams will require your water to be stable and if you are already dosing for corals, then keeping clams will be no issue.
 Just be sure to monitor your Alkalinity & Calcium especially when the clams get growing.
 They can suck it up at a rapid rate!

-You will want your water stable in the following parameters:
+For a Tridacna Clam you will want your water in the following parameters:

 |Temperature||78 – 80°F or 25 – 27°C|

 |Calcium||380 – 450 ppm|

 In addition to the above parameters having trace elements of:

 Strontium – Absorbed by the shell, will help with growth

 Iodine – Absorbed by the tissue, will help with deeper colors & growth